twbs/savage/README.md

     github-test-repo = "twbs/bootstrap-tests"
     // Ignore pull requests whose branch is from the watched repo (and is thus from a project team member) ignore-branches-from-watched-repo = true
+    // Pull requests must target one of these branches in the watched repo allowed-base-branches = [ "master" ]
     // List of GitHub organization names whose users Savage should trust to authorize retries of builds trusted-orgs = [ "twbs" ]
     // List of Unix file globs constituting the whitelist of safely editable files